thoughtspot/thoughtspot.github.io/_end-user/search/about-searchiq.md

 Search IQ collects data to improve accuracy of natural language interpretation.
 For more details, see [SearchIQ data collection]({{ site.baseurl }}/end-user/search/searchiq-data-collection.html).

+{% include note.html content="SearchIQ is turned off by default, but your administrator can enable it for you.
+You must also be a member of a group that has **Can use experimental features** permissions." %}

 Clicking on the search bar on your homepage, or clicking **Search** in the top menu bar takes you to the search screen.

-From here, if SearchIQ is enabled for you by your administrator, you can see a **SearchIQ** toggle button to the right of the search bar.
+From here, if SearchIQ has been enabled for you by your administrator, you'll notice a **SearchIQ** toggle button to the right of the search bar.

  ![]({{ site.baseurl }}/images/choose_searchiq.png "Search bar")

 Switch it to the on position.
 This puts the search into SearchIQ mode, and you can now type in a search using plain, speech-like language.

-If you leave the **SearchIQ** setting in the off position, you have the [original ThoughtSpot search experience]({{ site.baseurl }}/end-user/search/about-starting-a-new-search.html), which uses keywords, column names, and data values.
+If you leave the **SearchIQ** setting in the off position, you'll get the [original ThoughtSpot search experience]({{ site.baseurl }}/end-user/search/about-starting-a-new-search.html), which uses keywords, column names, and data values.

 ## What kinds of things can I type?